-1072.7 Combination Stocking Sampling Procedure 1072.7 Combination Stocking Sampling Procedure
+1072.7 Combination Stocking Sampling Procedure

 The procedure is used where the silvicultural rules of each forest district and the Act allow the stocking standards to be met through combination of point count and basal area.
 The following procedure shall be used to determine if these stocking standards have been met: At each plot center the timber owner or agent thereof shall check for either basal area or countable trees.
-The same basal area factor shall be used on an plots in the sample.
-If the plot is not stocked with countable trees as specified in 14 CCR I072.5, it shall be necessary to sample for countable trees as specified in 14 CCR 1072.6.
+The same basal area factor shall be used on all plots in the sample.
+If the plot is not stocked with countable trees as specified in 14 CCR 1072.5, it shall be necessary to sample for countable trees as specified in 14 CCR 1072.6.